Construal

 In social psychology, a construal is a way that people perceive, comprehend, and interpret their world, particularly the acts of others toward them.

-Researchers and theorists within virtually every sub-discipline of psychology have acknowledged the relevance of a subjective construal, especially with regards to the concepts of the false consensus effect and the fundamental attribution error.
+Researchers and theorists within virtually every sub-discipline of psychology have acknowledged the relevance of a subjective construal, especially with regard to the concepts of the false consensus effect and the fundamental attribution error.
 There is a difference between self-construal and construal in a social atmosphere.
 While self-construal is a perception of the self, the latter is a perception of one's surroundings.
 Construal plays a crucial role when one lacks the knowledge to correctly deal with a situation.

 Major theoretical approaches

 The concept of construal is not a new one, and the components of construal can be seen in the works of many past psychologists including Kurt Lewin's recognition of the importance of a subjective reality and its effect on one's personal significance; Kurt Koffka's theories of gestalt psychology; Brunswik's emphasis on subjective distinction; Murray's discussion of "beta press"; Kelly's account of personal constructs; Merleau-Ponty's reference to personal situations; and more recent discussions by personality theorists such as Endler and Pervin.
-Construal used to be viewed as an obstruction in one's perception of the world, but has evolved into a mechanism used to explain how or why people think the way do.
+Construal used to be viewed as an obstruction in one's perception of the world, but has evolved into a mechanism used to explain how or why people think the way they do.

 Cognitive psychologists have been perhaps the most preoccupied with the idea of construal.
 This is evident in their emphasis on a human's formation of schemas "that help perceivers to resolve ambiguity, fill in the gaps, and generally perceive predictability and coherence."
 They focus on the idea that we rely on other sources to form our ideas of our surroundings.

 Solomon Asch presented an important concept in construal theory when he stated, "that the very meaning of a message can change as a function of the source to which it is attributed."
 His most classic example is the effect of the phrase "a little rebellion…is a good thing."
 This statement coming from Thomas Jefferson has a different meaning to the recipient than it does coming from V.I.
 Lenin.
 The meaning of the statement is dependent on not only who says it, but also on how the recipient of the message interprets it.

 There are three major sources of construal in human beings: the need to feel good about ourselves, the need to be accurate, and the need to belong.
 The American social psychologist Leon Festinger was one of the first to acknowledge that these needs may not always coincide (see cognitive dissonance).
 The Austrian social psychologist Fritz Heider described the concept of construal when he said, "Generally, a person reacts to what he thinks the other person is perceiving, feeling, and thinking, in addition to what the other person may be doing."
 In other words, a person bases his or her opinions and actions on the opinions and action of everybody else.